-If food or drinks high in sugar content are to be consumed, we advise having them with regular meals or at one given time of the day.
+If food or drinks high in sugar content are to be consumed, Dr. Held advises having them with regular meals or at one given time of the day.
 Please make sure that careful brushing and rinsing take place immediately afterward.

 Braces and expanders are attached to your teeth with a special orthodontic glue or cement that will withstand the normal forces of eating.
 However, brackets can be dislodged, wires can be bent or broken, and expanders can be loosened or pulled off, after eating certain foods.

 To protect your braces and expanders, avoid HARD, STICKY, CHEWY, and CRUNCHY foods.
 There are plenty of tasty alternatives to most of the foods to avoid (see below).

 For most situations, common sense will tell you the specific food or items to avoid.
 If you are a child and unsure, please ask a parent, family member, or guardian to make sure that a food or item in question is safe to eat.

 Hard and crunchy foods can break or damage wires, brackets, and expanders.
 Sticky and chewy foods can get caught between brackets and wires, cling to expander plastic and bands, and pull appliances off.

 All HARD, STICKY, CHEWY, and CRUNCHY foods can weaken the bond strength of the glue or cement for any appliance glued in your mouth.
 If the bond strength is weakened, time may pass between the consumption of those types of foods and when the appliance breaks or falls off.
 That delay can lead to confusion about what caused the problem.